RogerOrdonez/english-verbs-practice/README.md

 # English Verbs Practice App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it was created to provide a tool for practicing memorize English verbs in their different tenses conjugation.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it was created to provide a practicing tool to memorize English verbs in their different tenses conjugation for people whose native language is Spanish.

 ## Available Scripts